-HCA Healthcare's quarterly profit misses on weak patient volumes
+HCA Healthcare slumps as profit misses on weak patient volumes

 3 Min Read

-(Reuters) - Hospital operator HCA Healthcare Inc's (HCA.N) profit missed analysts' estimate for the second straight quarter, hurt by higher expenses and weaker-than-expected patient volumes and lowered full-year earnings forecast.
+(Reuters) - HCA Healthcare Inc's profit missed estimates for the second straight quarter, hurt by higher expenses and weaker-than-expected patient volumes, and the hospital operator cut its full-year earnings forecast, sending its shares down 4 percent.

-Shares of the largest U.S. for-profit hospital operator fell 3.3 percent to $83.23 in early trading, while smaller rivals Community Health Systems Inc (CYH.N) and Tenet Healthcare Corp (THC.N) also traded lower.

-Hospital operators' stocks have been volatile as Republicans attempt to dismantle the Affordable Care Act, popularly known as Obamacare, raising concerns that a healthcare overhaul will curtail the benefits hospitals have gained from expanded insurance coverage.
+Hospital operators' stocks have been volatile as Republicans march on with their attempt to dismantle the Affordable Care Act, popularly known as Obamacare, raising concerns that a healthcare overhaul will curtail the benefits hospitals have gained from expanded insurance coverage.

 President Donald Trump made a last-ditch plea on Monday to U.S. Senate Republicans to "do the right thing" and fulfill campaign promises to repeal and replace Obamacare.
 The Senate will vote on Tuesday on whether to open debate on an overhaul of the law.

-Analysts' average estimate was $1.80 per share, according to Thomson Reuters I/B/E/S.
+Smaller rivals Community Health Systems Inc and Tenet Healthcare Corp were down about 8 percent, while Lifepoint Health Inc fell 2 percent.

+Same-facility managed care and exchange admissions were 27.7 percent of total domestic admissions, down from 28.3 percent a year earlier, HCA said.

-The company said its equivalent admissions, which include patients who stay in the hospital overnight and those who are treated on an outpatient basis, rose 1.3 percent in the quarter.
+Its equivalent admissions, which include patients who stay in the hospital overnight and those who are treated on an outpatient basis, rose 1.3 percent in the quarter.

 Mizuho Securities USA analyst Sheryl Skolnick said it was now clear that HCA needed external growth to augment slowing organic growth.